MattoYuzuru/student_performance_factors_analysis/README.md

 - Significant correlations between study habits and performance
 - Visualization of the impact of absences on grades
 - Exploration of demographic influences on student success

+## Project Structure
+That is my first analysis project so far.
+I tried to keep structure simple, but it still looks a bit scattered
+1) After reading the dataset, I've cleaned NaN cells
+2) Before making any hypothesis I made EDA
+3)

 ## Contributions